Thank you! Your submission has been received!

 Assessment & Curriculum

-The Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP) is a criterion-referenced assessment tool, curriculum guide, and skill tracking system that is designed for children with autism, and other individuals who demonstrate language delays.
-The VB-MAPP is based on B.F.
-Skinner’s (1957) analysis of verbal behavior, established developmental milestones, and research from the field of behavior analysis.
+The Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP) is a criterion-referenced assessment tool, curriculum guide, and skill tracking system designed for children with autism and other individuals who demonstrate language delays.

-Skill Areas: The skills assessed include mand, tact, echoic, intraverbal, listener, motor imitation, independent play, social and social play, visual perceptual and matching-to-sample, linguistic structure, group and classroom skills, and early academics.
+Skill Areas: Mand, tact, echoic, intraverbal, listener, motor imitation, independent play, social and social play, visual perceptual and matching-to-sample, linguistic structure, group and classroom skills, and early academics.

 Ages: 2-6